FDio/csit/docs/toi/test_code_guidelines.md

   + It is RECOMMENDED to use "tox -e pylint" to get more info in conding style issues with the current code.

+# Dead code

++ If a piece of functionality is not expected to get executed in fd.io lab, nor in an adjacent infrastructure (e.g. CSIT-DASH running in a cloud), the corresponding code MUST be considered to be deprecated.

++ A code CANNOT be considered deprecated if it is still used on occasion, albeit rarely (e.g. only when required by some infrastructure upgrade).

++ On the other hand, a piece of code MAY become deprecated even if it was used recently
+  (e.g. when CSIT decides to stop running tests from some suite).

+  + In this case, the deciding factor is whether the code is expected to be run at least in some verify runs.

++ Any code that is not deprecated MUST be considered to be a live code.

++ All live code SHOULD be runable.

+  + Some code (mostly infra-related) is inherently hard to execute without affecting the production environment.
+    In this case, the maintainer SHALL decide which code is runable.

+  + Any live code MAY stop being runnable due to some bug.

+  + If the bug is not fixed quickly enough, it SHALL imply the non-runnable code became deprecated.

+    + The maintainer decides when this decprecation occurs, e.g. when it becomes clear the fix will not arrive quickly enough.

++ Any runable code SHOULD be verifiable.

+  + If there is an infrastructure set up to verify similar code (e.g. csit-vpp perf verify jobs), runable code MUST be publicly verifiable using that infrastructure.

+  + If some code is not verifiable, maintainer decides whether some edit keeps it runnable or not.

++ Any edits that affect live code SHOULD be verified.

+  + If any committer asks for verification, such code MUST be verified, publicly or otherwise.

+  + If the maintainer decides the risk is minimal, the edit MAY be merged even without verification.

++ If a code is both deprecated and unverifiable, it MUST be considered a dead code.

+  + It is possible for code to be neither dead nor alive, e.g. when it is already deprecated but still verifiable.

+  + It is recommended to avoid code that is neither dead nor alive, e.g. by adding missing verify jobs.

++ It is RECOMMENDED to keep deprecated code in codebase, as long as it remains verifiable.

+  + Flexibility for resuming testing is usually worth the inrease in maintaining and verifying the code.

+  + Maintainer MAY decide to delete deprecated code even if it is still verifiable, e.g. to simplify some library.

++ It is RECOMMENDED to delete any dead code.

+  + Argument 1: Any substantial edits to dead code cannot be verified.

+  + Argument 2: Leaving dead code unedited makes the codebase less readable.

+  + Argument 3: Frequently, it is easier to write new replacement code than trying to fix the issue that made the first code unverifiable.